Agricultural Marketing Service, USDA.

 A review of historical information and preliminary information pertaining to the upcoming crop year indicates that the grower price for the 2009-2010 season could average about $250 per ton for “summer/fall” pears for canning.
 Therefore, the estimated assessment revenue for the 2009-2010 fiscal period as a percentage of total grower revenue is 3.364 percent for Oregon and Washington “summer/fall” pears for canning.

-This action increases the assessment obligation imposed on handlers.
+This action would increase the assessment obligation imposed on handlers.
 While assessments impose some additional costs on handlers, the costs are minimal and uniform on all handlers.
 Some of the additional costs may be passed on to growers.
 However, these costs would be offset by the benefits derived by the operation of the order.

 AMS is committed to complying with the E-Government Act, to promote the use of the Internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.